$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 For Tecnólogo graduates who cannot or choose not to complete an Especialización in the near term, French is the more immediate lever.
 The CRS French bonus operates independently of education level — it adds points based on language proficiency alone.

-A Tecnólogo applicant scoring 437 (estimate above) with NCLC 7 French gains:
+A Tecnólogo applicant scoring approximately 407 (estimate above) with NCLC 7 French gains:

-Combined, French proficiency at NCLC 7 can push the same Tecnólogo profile from 437 to approximately 503 — above the French draw cut-offs and competitive for OINP's French-Speaking Skilled Worker stream (which adds 600 points and guarantees an ITA).
+Combined, French proficiency at NCLC 7 can push the same illustrative Tecnólogo profile from 407 to approximately 469 — above the reported French draw cut-offs.
+Ontario's former French-Speaking Skilled Worker stream added a provincial pathway, but it is not currently open for new invitations.

 Spanish and French share approximately 75% lexical similarity.
 A Colombian Tecnólogo graduate who speaks Spanish as a first language can typically reach NCLC 7 in 6–9 months of dedicated study at Alliance Française Colombia — faster than any English CLB improvement would be possible, and yielding more points than any single other action available after WES evaluation.